nestauk/ds-cookiecutter/docs/structure.md

 ## Project configuration

-After establishing the project structure, the cookiecutter can automatically do the following for you (depending on the value of `create_remote`):
+After establishing the project structure, the cookiecutter can automatically do the following for you (depending on the value of `auto_configure`):

 1. Set up your virtual environment using your selected tool, such as `uv`, `poetry`, or `conda`.
 2. Set up pre-commit and install the hooks specified in `.pre-commit-config.yaml`.